The Short Answer:

 Insurance companies know victims of a car wreck usually hope to settle their case immediately, so they tend to offer lowball settlements initially in hopes that the victim will feel pressured to accept.
 In some cases, the initial offer will not be equivalent to the damages and injuries you endured.

-In a car accident claim, there are typically two types of damages you can file for: economic damages and non-economic damages.
+In a car accident claim, there are typically two types of damages you can file for.
+These are economic damages and non-economic damages.

 Our car accident attorneys can review your case and calculate the amount of compensation you deserve for any damages and injuries caused by your accident.